veertuinc/anka-docs/content/en/docs/Anka Build Cloud/setup-on-linux-with-docker.md

 ---
-title: "Anka Build Cloud on Linux"
+title: "Setting up on Linux using Docker"
-linkTitle: "Anka Build Cloud on Linux using Docker"
+linkTitle: "Setting up on Linux using Docker"
-weight: 3
+weight: 1
 description: >
-  Set up your Anka Build Cloud on Linux using Docker.
+  Set up your Anka Build Cloud on Linux using Docker
 ---

 Welcome!
 This tutorial guides you through setting up your Anka Build Cloud on Linux using Docker and Docker-Compose.